-Not every incorrect diagnosis will lead to a viable medical negligence lawsuit, especially when a condition as complicated and difficult to treat as cancer is involved.
-In pursuing a cancer misdiagnosis lawsuit, every plaintiff will be required to prove two basic facts:
+Not every incorrect diagnosis will lead to a viable lawsuit, especially when a condition as complicated and difficult to treat as cancer is involved.
+In pursuing a cancer misdiagnosis settlement, every plaintiff will be required to prove two basic facts:

 To answer these questions, both Plaintiff and Defendant will rely on the testimony of experts.
 Most likely, other doctors and technicians will testify in court to clearly define what is reasonably expected of a medical professional under similar circumstances.

 Cancer is complicated.
-It may be perfectly reasonable for a benign tumor to be mistaken for a malignancy, or vice versa.
+It may be perfectly reasonable for a benign tumor to be mistaken for a malignant one, or vice versa.
 Some cancers present “nonspecific” symptoms at first, signs that can be confused with other conditions.
-That confusion may have been unavoidable.
-Or it may have been perfectly avoidable, and an instance of malpractice.
+That confusion may have been unavoidable or in fact perfectly avoidable, and an instance of negligence.
 Defining a standard of care allows us to separate the reasonable mistakes from the unreasonable.

 The second essential consideration is whether or not a physician’s negligence caused you actual harm that could have been avoided.
 Potential types of harm to consider include:

-Not that proving that these forms of damage were avoidable can be difficult in a cancer misdiagnosis lawsuit.
+Note that proving that these forms of damage were avoidable can be difficult in a cancer misdiagnosis lawsuit.
 Since many types of cancer have tragically low survival rates, the statistical likelihood of a patient dying without proper treatment is very similar to the risks given adequate treatment.
-That means “avoidable” becomes harder to prove, since in the vast majority of cases, real harm would have occurred regardless of what your doctor did.
+That means “avoidable” becomes harder to prove since, in the vast majority of cases, real harm would have occurred regardless of what your doctor did.